 Just imagine being a candy store owner in the late 1930s named Adolf Hitler… the other Adolf Hitler, or a 3rd Grade Teacher named Jeffrey Dahmer… the other Jeffrey Dahmer.

-These aren’t the only poor schnooks of mistaken Identiville.
+He isn’t the only poor schnook of mistaken Identiville.
 There are two very local examples of name confusion.

 The Good David Steinberg

 David Steinberg is a well-respected businessman, was one of the founders of Swapdrive, one of the great exits from DC, one of the original online-backup companies and a precursor Google Drive and Dropbox.
 It was a visionary company acquired by Symantec.
 Today, David is Chairman and co-founder of Radius Networks, another real tech company and he sits on multiple for-profit and non-profit boards.
 This David Steinberg is a class act.
 Not to be confused with the other David Steinberg.